Granville Gee Bee Model A: Design and development

 The prototype was initially fitted with a borrowed 50–56 hp Velie M-5 radial engine which didn't provide enough power and was soon replaced by an 80 hp Armstrong Siddeley Genet.
 Production examples were fitted with the 115–118 hp Kinner K-5 radial engine, while an inline four-cylinder Cirrus Ensign was also tested, and one Model A was bought by Louis Chevrolet to test the inverted inline four-cylinder 100 hp Chevolet Chevrolair.
 Other engines offered included the 60 hp LeBlond 60-5D radial engine, the 110 hp Warner Scarab and the 85 hp de Havilland Gipsy I.

 Although not yet named as such, the Model A had full span flaperons on the upper wing trailing edge, which combined Frise type ailerons and flaps to allow for both lateral control and good low speed handling without reducing the top speed.
 Spruce was used for both the spars and the ribs, with duraluminum tubes acting as compression ribs to provide longitudinal rigidity.
 The rudder and elevators were constructed in a similar manner to the wings, with spruce spars and ribs.
 Both were covered in doped fabric.
 The elevators and rudder were interchangeable, while the upper and lower outer wing panels were identical ahead of the rear spar, facilitating production and repair, a major consideration given the Granville Brother's prior history of running a mobile aircraft repair facility.

 The outrigger undercarriage oleo struts were attached to the fuselage framework with brass universal joints, to ensure that in an accident, they would shear off without buckling the fuselage framework.
 This was soon tested when Granny found himself in a snowstorm in February 1930 while flying between exhibitions.
 He was forced to land the airplane blind and wiped the undercarriage off, splintered the prop, and damaging the two lower wing tip bows, but the fuselage remained undamaged.
 The prototype was initially fitted with a skid, however this was soon replaced with a self-locking tailwheel, and all of the subsequent Gee Bees would also use tailwheels.
-These could swivel freely for easier ground manoeuvring, and would automatically lock into the fore and aft position for take off and landing.
+These could swivel freely for easier ground maneuvering, and would automatically lock into the fore and aft position for take off and landing.

 From the beginning, it was seen as essential that the Model A be capable of being fitted with both skis and floats, so that they could use it to visit extended family.
 To install the floats, and in absence of the necessary rig, they hoisted the aircraft from a local bridge from the sandbar next to it.
 The famous aviator Charles Lindbergh was present to witness their tests with the Edo floats.